-We understand you travelled to film festivals with the movie, what was this experience like?
+We understand you travelled to film festivals with Black or White, what was this like?

 It was such an amazing experience!
 I absolutely loved seeing the cast, because I missed them all so much after we finished filming.
 Travelling is one of my favourite things to do, and my mom and I got to travel to several different cities first class and stay in some amazing hotels.
 They spoiled us!

 Your portrayal of Eloise saw you be nominated for Outstanding Breakthrough Performance at the Black Reel Awards, how did you feel hearing the news that you had been nominated?